 A Virtual Event with Chenoa and Keith Egawa

 This brother and sister writing team share the story of Shiny, a whale child that becomes a boy to help humans understand the harm facing the world’s oceans.
 The Whale Child introduces children ages 7 to 12 to existing environmental issues with a message of hope, education, sharing, and action.

 Upcoming Seattle Reads EventsView the Seattle Reads Calendar

 Seattle Reads Books and Information for Book Clubs

-Book group kits of There There will be available to reserve in mid-January.
-Book groups already registered with The Seattle Public Library may reserve their kits then.
-A limited number of additional copies of Orange's book will be available at all Library locations for informal borrowing by community book groups and individuals.
+Book group kits for There There are available to reserve by book groups already registered with The Seattle Public Library.
+A limited number of additional copies of There There are available at all Library locations for informal borrowing by community book groups and individuals.